yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/Flashing.rst

  * WL-500gx: 192.168.1.1
  * WL-HDD: 192.168.1.220

 (!)
-Even if the LED is blinking it sometimes does not respond.
+Even if the LED is blinking the device sometimes does not respond.
 If you can’t ping the unit try reenabling "'Failsafe Mode'".

 Send image with TFTP: